Nikolas Gvosdev

-Nikolas Kirrill Gvosdev is a Russian-American international relations scholar.
+Nikolas Kirrill Gvosdev is a Russian–American international relations scholar.
 He is currently professor of national security studies at the U.S. Naval War College and the former Editor of the bi-monthly foreign policy journal, The National Interest.
 He writes as a specialist on US foreign policy as well as international politics as they affect Russia and its neighbors.
 He currently serves as editor of the journal Orbis.

 Biography

+Gvosdev was born in New York to a family descended of White Emigres.
 Gvosdev received his D.Phil. as a Rhodes Scholar at St Antony's College, Oxford.